kersorianek/mon-portfolio/_posts/2018-09-11-How Prepare Test Case.md

 cover-img: /assets/img/cover.jpg
 ---

-Consider any of your software systems under testing as Disneyland Park that you may want to explore.
-Of course, if you want, you can just buy tickets and visit the park as you wish.
-While this is fun to do, there is a good chance that you will miss out on interesting places.
+Consider any of your software systems in testing to be a Disneyland Park that you might wish to visit.
+Of course, you may just buy tickets and visit the park whenever you want.
+While this is enjoyable, there is a strong risk you will miss out on great locations.

-In this case, all you can do is collect a map of the park.
-The same goes for your project, you need maps to know what to test, what you tested, what you don't need to test.
-And that's how the idea of ​​preparing a test case comes about.
-Test cases are considered to be one of the most important parts of software testing.
-It is used by the QA team, development as well as middle management executives.
+In this instance, all you can do is gather a park map.
+The same is true for your project; you need maps to know what to test, what you already tested, and what you don't need to test.
+And thus the concept of creating a test case is born.
+One of the most significant aspects of software testing is test cases.
+It is utilized by the quality assurance team, development, and middle management executives.

 _Qucik Link to Specific Topic:_